Qumulo/rsyslog_store_and_forward/README.md

 }
 ```

-## Verify Qumulo Audit Logs
+## Verify Store and Forward (if protocol is NOT udp)

-Since we have configured **/var/log/qumulo** as the directory in which we want to store the Qumulo Audit
+Since we have configured **/var/log/qumulo** as the directory in which we want to store the Store
-Logs, verifying that everything is working correctly is quite simple.
+and Forward logs, verifying that everything is working correctly is quite simple.

 In order to view if logs are being written, login to the Ubuntu server where you configured rsyslog.
 Then,
 run the command: